Andrew Mango: Works

 His background in Persian and Arabic studies allowed Mango to master Ottoman Turkish.
 He wrote his PhD thesis at the SOAS on Alexander the Great.
-Where he later throughout his career would also lecture as guest, and advise on modern Turkish studies.
+He later, throughout his career, would also lecture as a guest and advise on modern Turkish studies.

 Mango published his first book in 1968, while he was working for the BBC.
-After his retirement his productivity increased.
+After his retirement, his productivity increased.
 His book on Kemal Atatürk, from 1999, established an international reputation.
+The biography was notably translated into Persian by Hooshmand Dehghan and has been reprinted several times in Iran.